 Our experienced physiotherapists will accurately diagnose the cause of your back pain, provide relief from back pain with targeted back pain physiotherapy, address the issues that contribute to your back pain and equip you with strategies and exercises to avoid further back pain.

 If you are suffering from back pain, these are some of the common symptoms you might be experiencing.
 You may suffer from more than one of these symptoms.

 Your back is made up of bones (vertebrae and ribs), muscles, spinal discs, ligaments, tendons, nerves and other connective tissue like fascia.
 Your back pain can be associated with injury to or inflammation of any of these parts of your back.

 Some of the common causes of back pain include:

-Our Proactive Physiotherapy treatment for back pain always begins with an assessment of the cause of your back pain so we can tailor our treatments to your unique situation.
+Our physiotherapy treatments for back pain always begin with an assessment of the cause of your back pain so we can tailor our treatments to your unique situation.

 We also have created a Pathway to Ultimate Spinal Health (PUSH spinal treatment programme) which is a hands-on and systematic spinal care approach designed to treat back and neck pain and help you reach the absolute best of your physical capability.